AB-Rhman/ASL-Gesture-Recognition/README.md

 - The confidence threshold is set to 40%
 - Press 'q' to quit the application
 - For Docker users, ensure Docker has permission to access your webcam
+- The application uses TensorFlow 2.13.1 for optimal compatibility

 ## License